ZhouYuCS/BTFL/README.md

 # How to Run
 The main entry point of a single experiment is [`main.py`](main.py).
 To facilitate experiments running, we provide [`scripts`](exps/) for running the bulk experiments in the paper.
-For example, to run `BTFL` and other baselines on CIFAR10 with CNN (Tab.
-1), you can run the following command:
+For example, to run `BTFL` and other baselines on CIFAR10 with CNN, you can run the following command:
 ```
 python run_exps.py --script_path exps/exp_cifar10_cnn.py
 ```